that has never been explained is what actually started the Revolutionary

 The accounts you might read of the battle

 of Trenton were figments of people's imagination.
-They were allowed in order to keep the role of Jimpson weed a secret
+They were allowed in order to keep the role of Jimson weed a secret

 in case we needed to use it again.
-Using Jimson week and then keeping it a secret was not a moral issue at all.
+Using Jimson weed and/or then keeping it a secret was not a moral issue at all.

 No one had ever captured mercenaries

 before Trenton.
-Regular troops always killed mercenaries since they were litterally
+Regular troops always killed mercenaries since they were literally

 hired murderers, not normal troops.
 So mercenaries usually fought